Mohammedabdalqader/DRL/Project-2_Continuous-Control/Report.md

 ### Actor-Critic

-Actor-critical algorithms are the basis behind almost every modern RL method like PPO, A3C and so on.
+Actor-critical algorithms are the basis behind almost every modern RL method like PPO, A3C and many more.
 So to understand all these new techniques, you definitely need a good understanding of what actor-critic is and how it works.

 Let us first distinguish between value-based and policy-based methods: